bahrus/custom-enhancements/README.md

 I propose:

-1. The base Event object gets an additional property:  "enh", which is where we pass in the enhKey mentioned earlier.
+1. The base Event object gets an additional property:  "enhInfo", which is where we pass in the enhancementInfo registry definition.
 2. The base Enhancement class has a method "channelEvent" that is a simple wrapper around "dispatchEvent" of the element that the enhancement adorns, but inserts the name of the enhKey into the enh property of the event.

 ## How custom elements can opt in